 3. Don’t Call Your Parents 20 Times a Day

-Once your parents have finally left campus and you’re left alone for what may be the first time, it’s likely that you’ll be tempted to call them at the drop of a hat.
+Once your parents have finally left campus and you’re alone for what may be the first time, it’s likely that you’ll be tempted to call them at the drop of a hat.
 Is your schedule not working out like you had hoped?
-Is your roommate pissing you off?
+Is your roommate annoying you?
 Calling your parents to complain about it isn’t going to solve the problem.
-Instead, get in touch with someone (like your RA or student counselor) who can help instead.
+Instead, get in touch with someone (like your RA or student counselor) who can help.